czl9707/notes-n-writings/blog/by/developer/decorator_design_pattern.md

 tags: [design-pattern, python]
 featured: false
 created-date: 2025-07-05T00:00:00-04:00
-last-updated-date: 2025-10-12T18:30:13-04:00
+last-updated-date: 2025-11-10T20:13:42-05:00
 ---

 When cutting an onion, the knife slices through layer after layer, and finally reaches its core.
-The **Decorator Pattern** provides us a way of writing code just like cutting through an onion, not in the way of tearing 😢.
+The [Decorator Pattern](note/by/developer/object_oriented_design_patterns.md#Decorator%20Pattern) provides us a way of writing code just like cutting through an onion, not in the way of tearing 😢.

 ## The Problem: Inheritance Not Always the Solution.